kane378/WIFI-DEAUTH/README.md

 1)sudo apt install python3-pip git unzip
 2)pip3 install esptool(for this tool to work we need to work with virtual environment) By adding espenv, you are automating the configuration process for the ESP8266/ESP32 environment, so you don’t have to manually set environment variables like PATH, ESPPORT, ESPTOOL, etc., each time you work with the microcontroller.
-It helps make the development process more seamless
+It helps make the development process more seamles
 3) Download deauther firmware
    https://github.com/SpacehuhnTech/esp8266_deauther
-   Download the .bin file for your board, for example: ESP8266_DEAUTHER-1.6.5-NodeMCU.bin 4)Connect and Use the Deauther
+   Download the .bin file for your board, for example: ESP8266_DEAUTHER-1.6.5-NodeMCU.bin

+4)Connect and Use the Deauther
 Unplug and replug the ESP8266.
 It will create a Wi-Fi access point, usually called pwned or Deauther.
 Connect to it from another device (phone/laptop).
 Open a browser and go to: http://192.168.4.1
 Use the interface to:
 Scan for networks Select a target
 Start Deauth, Beacon spam, or Probe attack